 Heavy up is one of those peculiar, specialized terms in the world of home renovation and electrical systems.
-Essentially, it means to increase the amperage coming into your house--at the service panel--so that your electrical system can receive and handle an increased load.
+Essentially, heavy up means to increase the amperage coming into your house—at the service panel—so that your electrical system can receive and handle an increased load.
 The entire service panel usually will need to be replaced as part of the heavy up project.

-If your home was built within the last 20-30 years, it is unlikely that you will need a heavy up.
+If your home was built within the last 20 to 30 years, it is unlikely that you will need a heavy up.
 Two-hundred amp service likely will be found in your home.

-Common scenarios that may indicate the need for a heavy up:
+Common scenarios that may indicate the need for a heavy up in your home:

 A typical heavy-up is one in which an older house needs to be upgraded from 100 or 150 amp to 200 amp service, which is the standard now.

 Most do-it-yourselfers are not equipped to perform heavy up work by themselves.
-A heavy up is a major undertaking, requiring the services of a licensed electrician, since it entails replacement of the entire service panel and shut-down of the power coming into the house from the service drop.
+A heavy up is a major undertaking, requiring the services of a licensed electrician since it entails the replacement of the entire service panel and shut-down of the power coming into the house from the service drop.